×

 Even though Bursitis is considered self-limiting in most cases and may improve by taking adequate rest and icing the affected area – some cases may become chronic.
 These cases of Chronic Bursitis are often associated with thickening of the bursa lining, enlargement of the bursa, constant pain in movement, and limited range of movement.
 The limited range of movement may eventually lead to muscle atrophy of the affected arm, severely interfering with an individual ability to carry out physical activity and everyday functions.

-What can be mistaken for Bursitis?
+What can be mistaken for elbow Bursitis?

-Bursitis of the elbow may be mistaken for several conditions, including gouty arthritis, ligament rupture, elbow fracture, tendon rupture, olecranon fracture, cellulitis, cutaneous abscess neoplasm, and other causes that may cause swelling and tenderness of the elbow.
+Elbow bursitis may be mistaken for several medical conditions, including gout, ligament rupture, elbow fracture, tendon rupture, olecranon fracture, cellulitis, cutaneous abscess neoplasm, and other causes that may cause swelling and tenderness of the elbow.
 (10)

-What does Bursitis in the elbow feel like?
+What does Elbow Bursitis pain feel like?

 Read more: